Show Menu

 Impersonation

-Pretending to be an authorized person to gain access to a restricted area.
+Pretending to be an authorized person to gain access.

 Eavesdropping